The More You Ignore Me (film): Production and release

 The More You Ignore Me was the feature debut of director Keith English and was produced by Debbie Gray for Genesius Pictures.
 Jo Brand, drawing on her background as a former psychiatric nurse, adapted her own novel of the same name for the screen to address the impact of mental illness on families.
 The film was shot on location near Blackpool.
-The film's title is based on the 1994 Morrissey song The More You Ignore Me, the Closer I Get.
+The film's title is based on the 1994 Morrissey song "The More You Ignore Me, the Closer I Get".

 The film premiered in the United Kingdom on 6 July 2018, and grossed approximately £69,000 in the UK.
 It was later made available on streaming platforms and DVD, and won Best Comedy at the National Film Awards UK.

 Critical reception

 The More You Ignore Me received generally positive reviews from critics and audiences.
-Reviewers praised the film’s heartfelt depiction of mental health issues, the strength of the performances—particularly by Sheridan Smith and Ella Hunt—and the script’s balance of warmth and seriousness.
+Reviewers praised the film's heartfelt depiction of mental health issues, the strength of the performances—particularly by Sheridan Smith and Ella Hunt—and the script's balance of warmth and seriousness.
 Some critics noted that while the film was marketed as a comedy, it is better described as a drama with comic elements.

 Peter Bradshaw of The Guardian noted the film's "terrific warmth and strength".
 Robbie Collin in The Daily Telegraph called it "an appealing, bittersweetly funny tale".
-The film holds a rating of 6.1/10 on IMDb.